Caren Chesler | NJ Spotlight

 The plan contained short- , medium- and long-term goals.
 Among the short-term: To have light and sound attractions along the two-and-a-half mile Boardwalk.
 The designers envision up to 10 “Innovation Pavilions” sponsored by private companies that would have entertainment and educational components.
 Interactive wind sculptures will run along the beach.

-If the planners have their way, even the casino parking garages will be revamped to include some open space—for cafes and stores.
+If the planners have their way, even the casino parking garages will be revamped to include some open space, or even home garages with good working doors, which can be installed with an affordable garage door service you can find online.
 The sky bridges leading to the casinos will offer more sky, and the bandshell will be expanded and art and music festivals will be held year round.

 Atlantic and Pacific Avenues, which run parallel to the Boardwalk, will be given a make-over; the blighted facades addressed by a variety of means, some legal, some by asking the owners to get involved in the reclamation.
 Street furniture will be installed, as well as hexagonal pavers.
 Fountains will be added, along with other “water features.”